UAE to launch new phase of drive to attract, retain talent; key sectors revealed

-The decision was taken during a Cabinet meeting chaired by Sheikh Mohammed
+During a Cabinet meeting chaired by Sheikh Mohammed, a series of decisions were taken

 Photo: Sheikh Mohammed/X